vedran-kolka-syntio/risingwave-docs/docs/Get-Started.md

 ### Install and run from a Docker image (Linux & macOS)

 You can install and run RisingWave from a Docker image.
-Currently, only x86-64 platforms are supported.

 Ensure you have Docker intalled on your machine.
 For installation instructions, see [Install Docker](https://docs.docker.com/get-docker/).